-Whatever it Takes (WiT) is the Leicester city-wide reading initiative to get every child in Leicester reading.
-The initiative is a collaborative approach to tackling low literacy levels across the city and is dedicated to ensuring that as a city we are reading for pleasure.
+Whatever it Takes is Leicester’s city-wide initiative to get every child in Leicester reading.
+It has been in operation since 2010 and is funded by schools, the initiative is a collaborative approach focused on raising literacy levels across the city and dedicated to ensuring that, as a city, we are ALL reading for pleasure.

 Why was WiT created?